padiketeku/EnvMonMod/EMM-Prac-3-Quantify Change in Habitats.md

 3, Given that remotely sensed data is used for this analysis, justify the uncertainty in change between woodland and agriculture <br>

-4, Explain the relationship between water, agriculture, and baaresoil <br>
+4, Explain the relationship between water, agriculture, and baresoil <br>

-5, Discuss sources of uncertainty in change between water, agriculture, and baresoil
+5, Discuss potential sources of uncertainty in change between water, agriculture, and baresoil